 This talk will take place both in person at the Garden Museum and live streamed online.

-The second of two in-conversation events with Rough Trade is with authors Susanna Grant and Nat Mady, chaired by Matt Collins, our Head Gardener here at the Garden Museum.
-This in-conversation explores our urban surroundings, how we engage with nature within urban spaces and what the future of these urban gardens hold.
+The conversation will explore our urban surroundings, how we engage with nature within urban spaces and what the future of these city gardens hold.

 Enjoying Wild Herbs: A Seasonal Guide brings Hackney Herbal’s Nat Mady and illustrator Catmouse together to introduce the wonderful world of herbs.
 Asking important questions about the nature of public and private space, of how we live alongside plants, how we use them, how we gather them, this is a treatise on how foraging and the knowledge that underpins it can be a radical act—an act that informs much of our attitude to the natural world, to the food we eat and to how we value the multitudinous life that surrounds us

 From Gardens Where We Feel Secure is gardener and writer Susanna Grant’s exploration of her thinking on history, value and meaning of nature in the city.
 Examining the premise that naming species allows us to expand our understanding, our interest, our ways of looking at the world around us, and the idea of plant-blindness—our tendency not to see what we can’t name in the nature that surrounds us—she throws a spotlight on five of her favourite wildflowers with accompanying images by photographer Rowan Spray.
 These stories are interspersed with reflections on Grant’s own countryside childhood and her work in London’s community gardens: why we can’t walk where we want to, planting as an act of resistance and, above all, the necessity of weeds and their beauty.